Boon Island: Increase (1682)

-The wrecking of the coastal trading vessel, Increase, in the summer of 1682 is believed to be how the island got its English name.
+The wrecking of the coastal trading vessel, Increase, in the summer of 1682 is believed to be how the island derived its English name.
 Four survivors — three Europeans and one native American — subsisted on fish and gulls' eggs.
-After a month on the island, they built a fire to attract attention when they saw smoke rising from the summit of Mount Agamenticus in York, Maine.
+After a month on the island, they built a fire to attract attention when they saw smoke rising from the summit of Mount Agamenticus in York.
 The people on Mount Agamenticus saw the smoke from the island and the castaways were soon rescued.
 Seeing their survival as a boon granted by God, the men are said to have dubbed it Boon Island.

 However, Celia Thaxter, a 19th-century American writer of poetry and stories, described the ironically named Boon Island as "the forlornest place that can be imagined."

 Nottingham Galley (1710)

 More famous was the shipwreck on December 11, 1710, of the British merchant ship, Nottingham Galley, captained by John Deane.
 All fourteen crewmen aboard survived the initial wreck, however, two died from their injuries – the cook, who died a few days after the initial wreck, and a carpenter, who died two weeks after – and another two drowned attempting to reach the mainland on an improvised raft.
 The remaining ten crewmen managed to stay alive despite winter conditions with no food and no fire for twenty-four days, until finally rescued.
 They resorted to cannibalism, eating the carpenter after his death, which gave the incident a notoriety that it retains even today.